MurtadhaInit/dotfiles/README.md

 # Dotfiles & Development Machine Setup

-This is my simple IaC solution for automating the full setup of my main development machine (only MacOS for now) using Nushell scripts.
+This is my simple solution for automating the full setup of my main development machine (only MacOS for now) using Nushell scripts.

 ## 🔧 How it works